timokoch/dumux-braindiffusion-miniapp/README.md

 ```

 to download Dune/DuMux dependencies and configure and build the project.
-The script takes care of this but if you are manually cloning the dependencies
+The script takes care of this, but if you are manually cloning the dependencies,
 make sure to use that branch.

-After that folder structure should look like this:
+After that, the folder structure should look like this:

 ```
 dumux